immcantation/presto/docs/workflows/Stern2014_Workflow.rst

 In the final stage of the workflow, the high-fidelity Ig repertoire is obtained by a series of filtering steps.
-First, the annotation specifying the number of raw reads used to build each sequence (`CONSCOUNT`) is updated to be the minimum of the forward and reverse reads using the :program:`collapse` subcommand of :ref:`ParseHeaders`:
+First, the annotation specifying the number of raw reads used to build each sequence (:option:`-f CONSCOUNT <ParseHeaders collapse -f>`) is updated to be the minimum (:option:`--act min <ParseHeaders collapse --act>`) of the forward and reverse reads using the :program:`collapse` subcommand of :ref:`ParseHeaders`:

 .. literalinclude:: scripts/Stern2014_Commands.sh